ttugj/variational-inference/README.md

 of priors, composing distributions with constrained parameters (as in the usual parameterisations of Beta or Gamma), both constructing a variational family that can reasonably well approximate the target distribution, as well as minimising loss over the variational parameter space, are non-trivial to perform and debug.
-The approach of ADVI is, in a simplified form, to:
+The ADVI recipe is, in a simplified form, to:

 1. reparameterise to remove constraints (e.g. apply _log_ to positive parameters, _logit_ to parameters in [0,1], etc.);
 2. use a single multivariate normal variational family over the entire unconstrained parameter space (full covariance, or mean field);